 👌 Space Utilization:

 Hip roofs offer additional attic or storage space under the slopes, whereas gable roofs may have limited usable space due to the triangular shape of the attic.
+However, gable roofs generally provide more attic space compared to hip roofs, making them a better option for homeowners who prioritize maximizing attic volume for storage or potential living areas.

 Choosing the Right Roof for Your Home